PennLINC/DevProps/README.md

 For replicating the subject data depicted in the schematic figure, we can use [Viz_VecFields.m](https://github.com/PennLINC/PWs/blob/main/scripts/Viz_VecFields.m).

 # 4.2 Group-level aggregation and map visualization
 [aggregate_OpFlDistrModes.m](https://github.com/PennLINC/PWs/blob/main/scripts/aggregate_OpFlDistrModes.m) segments subject-level angular distributions into 18 angular distance bins.
 This reduction is needed to reduce subject-level angular distance data to a granularity feasible for aggregation into a single group-level distribution (across faces, TRs, and subjects).
 This script also captures the cross-subject mode of these out directionality bins for each cortical face, allowing for projection of these data onto the cortex.
-Note that for the modal plot, prominence of the top mode (height relative to non-neighboring modes) is also fed into [Vis_FaceVec_modes.m](https://github.com/PennLINC/PWs/blob/main/scripts/Vis_FaceVec_modes.m).

 Finally, the mean proportion of propagations that are top-down vs. bottom-up at each face are fed into [Vis_FaceVec.m)](https://github.com/PennLINC/PWs/blob/main/scripts/Vis_FaceVec.m)

 The above script also supports setting "subject" as a variable (character string), and running these visualization scripts on individual-level data for modes and proportions.

-items to validate in 4:
-#### Only top-down v. bottom-up proportion: extracted from calculation in Extract_BUTD_ResultantVecs.m

 # 5. Task effects
 First, we convert the output of Extract_BUTD_ResultantVecs.m to .csv's rather than .m files so R can use 'em: [BUTD_to_Rformat_c.m](https://github.com/PennLINC/PWs/blob/main/scripts/BUTD_to_Rformat_c.m)